-The media coverage and response to 2019-nCoV is understandable.
+The media coverage and response to COVID-19 is understandable.
 However, it is important to put this outbreak into perspective.
-Seasonal flu, for instance, has a lower mortality rate (well below 1%) but has a major global healthcare burden due to the millions of people who catch it yearly and the hundreds of thousands of associated deaths.
-One study estimated that between 1999 and 2010, in the UK alone, 7,000 to 25,000 people died each season from influenza.
+Seasonal flu, for instance, may have a mortality rate well below 1%, but is still a major global healthcare burden due to the millions of people who catch it yearly and the hundreds of thousands of associated deaths.
+One study, for example, estimated that between 1999 and 2010, in the UK alone, 7,000 to 25,000 people died each season from influenza.

-According to a news article from the Business Insider, experts have suggested three possible outcomes of the 2019-nCoV outbreak:
+According to a news article from the Business Insider, experts have suggested three possible outcomes of the COVID-19 outbreak:

-- The virus remains in circulation, but becomes more seasonal (like flu) or presents as a milder infection;
+- The virus will remain in circulation, but become more seasonal (like flu) or present as a milder infection.

 - Development of a vaccine.

-However, it is important to stress that much is still not yet known about 2019-nCoV, and that these estimates and outcomes may change as more information comes to light.
+However, much is still not yet known about COVID-19 and these estimates and outcomes may change as more information comes to light.